Best Things To Do In Athens Greece

 Fine dining on the most beautiful terrace in Athens.

 Orizontes is located on Mount Lycabettus, one of the highest mountains in Athens, and offers breathtaking views.
-Sitting outside at sunset with the Acropolis, the Aegean Sea and the entire city below is guaranteed to make you feel like you’re on Olympus.
+Sitting outside at sunset with the Acropolis, the Aegean Sea, and the entire city below will make you feel like you’re on Olympus.

 The restaurant is equally known for its cuisine.
-Mediterranean cuisine using seasonal and local ingredients.
-If it’s on the menu, opt for pork tenderloin garnished with vegetables with feta, honey and sesame seeds.
-It’s rich, flavorful and will blow your mind.
+Mediterranean cuisine uses seasonal and local ingredients.
+Opt for pork tenderloin garnished with vegetables with feta, honey, and sesame seeds if it’s on the menu.
+It’s rich, flavorful, and will blow your mind.

 Nice ‘n’ Easy